On matrices in finite free position: Introduction

 The paper is organized as follows.

 In Section~\ref{sec:addFFP} we recall the definition of additive finite free convolution and FFP.

-In Section~\ref{sec:2x2} we study in detail the simplest case of $2\times 2$ matrices in additive FFP.
+In Subsection~\ref{subsec:2x2} we study in detail the simplest case of matrices of dimension $2\times 2$ that are in additive FFP and in Subsection~\ref{subsec:3x3} we treat matrices of dimension $3\times 3$ .

-In Section~\ref{sec:addlattice} we change the point of view from single matrices to the lattice of varieties of matrices $\mc{V}$ and $\mc{W}$, which are maximal with respect to the property that each matrix in $\mc{V}$ is in additive FFP with each matrix in $\mc{W}$.
+In Section~\ref{sec:addlattice} we change the point of view from single matrices to the lattice of (non-irreducible) affine algebraic sets of matrices $\mc{V}$ and $\mc{W}$, which are maximal with respect to the property that each matrix in $\mc{V}$ is in additive FFP with each matrix in $\mc{W}$.
 We say that such families form a finite free complementary pair.
-We give an upper bound for the rank of each such variety.
+We give an upper bound for the additive finite free rank of each such affine algebraic set.

 In Section~\ref{sec:addcomp} we focus on specific complementary pairs: diagonal and principally balanced matrices (matrices with the property that for each $i$ the values of all principal minors of size $i$ coincide); upper triangular and upper triangular matrices with constant diagonal; scalar matrices and the set of all square matrices.